 Safeguards in Place

-There are several safeguards in place to protect against the misuse of a Power of Attorney.
-For instance, the person granting the Power of Attorney (the donor) can specify the scope of the attorney-in-fact’s authority, limiting their powers to specific actions or accounts.
-Additionally, banks and financial institutions often have their own procedures for verifying the validity of a Power of Attorney and monitoring transactions for suspicious activity.
+There are several safeguards built into the LPA system to protect against misuse.
+The donor can specify the scope of the attorney’s authority within the LPA itself, limiting their powers to specific actions or including binding instructions that must be followed.
+Additionally, banks and financial institutions have their own procedures for verifying the validity of a registered LPA and may flag unusual transaction patterns.

 Recognising Signs of Misuse